Q: How do I get in touch with a police officer after business hours?

 A: Most police reports are public information and can be obtained simply by filling out a request form.
 If you cannot come directly to the police department, records can be obtained by mail.
 If you need a request form, contact the police department during business hours and we can mail, fax, or email one to you.
 You can also download a form [PDF].
 The form must be mailed to us with an original signature.
 Reports cannot be faxed.

 Q: How do I pay a ticket?

 A: When you receive a ticket from the Silverthorne Police, the ticket will indicate if you are required to appear in court (summons) or have been assessed a penalty.
 If you have been assessed a penalty, mail that to the address indicated on the ticket, or show up in court on the court date indicated.
-If you have any questions about a ticket, contact the respective court the ticket is issued for, Silverthorne Municipal Court, or Summit County Combined Courts.
+If you have any questions about a ticket, contact the respective court in which the ticket is issued for: Silverthorne Municipal Court or Summit County Combined Courts.